 - It is used to treat a slow moving GI (gastrointestinal) tract in some people.

 - It may be given to you for other reasons.
 Talk with the doctor.

 - This medicine is not approved for use in children.
 However, the doctor may decide the benefits of taking Reglan (metoclopramide tablets) outweigh the risks.
 If your child has been given Reglan (metoclopramide tablets), ask the doctor for information about the benefits and risks.
 Talk with the doctor if you have questions about giving Reglan (metoclopramide tablets) to your child.

 What do I need to tell my doctor BEFORE I take Reglan?

 - If you have an allergy to metoclopramide or any other part of Reglan (metoclopramide tablets).

-- If you have ever had trouble controlling body movements or other muscle problems when taking Reglan (metoclopramide tablets).
+- If you have ever had a severe muscle problem (tardive dyskinesia) or other muscle problem when taking Reglan (metoclopramide tablets).

 - If you have or have ever had low mood (depression) or thoughts of killing yourself.

 - If you have any of these health problems: GI (gastrointestinal) bleeding, hole in the GI tract, bowel block, pheochromocytoma, seizures, Parkinson's disease, or high blood pressure.

 - If you are taking any drugs that may raise the chance of body movements you cannot control.
 There are many drugs that can do this.
 Ask your doctor or pharmacist if you are not sure.

 - If you take any drugs (prescription or OTC, natural products, vitamins) that must not be taken with Reglan (metoclopramide tablets), like certain drugs that are used for depression, pain, or Parkinson's disease.
 There are many drugs that must not be taken with Reglan (metoclopramide tablets).